-TheMetagrobologist is finally delighted to present an interview with the popular master craftsmen and puzzle box maker, Eric Fuller.
-We were eager to chat with Eric for quite some time and hope you enjoy what the master Metagrobologist had to say.
+TheMetagrobologist presents an exclusive interview with the popular master mechanical puzzle craftsmen and puzzle box maker, Eric Fuller.
+We were eager to chat with Eric Fuller for quite some time and hope you enjoy what the master Metagrobologist had to say.

-If you are unaware, Eric Fuller is a prominent and popular mechanical puzzle and puzzle box designer, who produces highly prized and collectable puzzles of his own and other design.
-Many of his puzzles can be found on his great website CubicDissection.com and he continues to produce handcrafted puzzles from his workshop.
+If you are unaware, Eric Fuller is a prominent and popular mechanical puzzle and puzzle box maker, who produces highly prized and collectable puzzles of his own and other design.
+Many of Eric Fuller’s puzzles can be found on his great website CubicDissection.com and he continues to produce handcrafted puzzles from his workshop.

 Eric graciously took the time to complete an interview regarding his own puzzles, website and his collaboration with some of the most elite and acclaimed puzzle designers across the world.